cstpdk/gcloud-coreos/README.md

 The general idea of the system is that multiple clusters can exist, but there is only one compute engine project.
-For most intends and purposes only one cluster will probably be needed, but the
+For most intends and purposes only one cluster will probably be needed, but the possibility of more than one cluster makes for quite flexible load balancing and failover scenarios.

 ## Tools